shopperlabs/v1.laravelshopper.dev/content/collections/docs/categories.md

 | `parent_id` | bigint  | no |  |

 :::tip
-Models are customizable, and we recommend changing the **Category** model when you configure your site.
+Models are customizable, and we recommend changing the **Category** model when you configure your store.

 To change the model you need to look at the configuration file `config/shopper/system.php` at the key `models`.